lukelowry/sparse-sgwt/README.md

 pip install sgwt
 ```

-The CHOLMOD library can be used by installing `scikit-sparse` or using the a compiled CHOLMOD `.dll` file.
+The package uses a compiled CHOLMOD `.dll` file.
+Tests use `scikit-sparse` as a second level of vertification.

 ## Basic Usage